annah-vu/pokemon_project/README.md

 #### 2. Hypothesis

 I believe a number of things determine the general catchability of a Pokemon.
-Putting level aside, I believe that type, battle statistics, kinds of abilities, and size would determine if a Pokemon would be easier or harder to catch.
+Putting level aside, I believe that type, battle statistics(attack, defense, health, speed), kinds of abilities, and size would determine if a Pokemon would be easier or harder to catch.

 #### 3. Findings & Next Steps